MadelineMurray/pantheon/docs/Reference/Pantheon-CLI-Syntax.md

 Specify to limit the percentage of wire connections initiated by peers.
 Default is true.

 !!! tip
-    In private networks with a level of trust between peers, disabling the [remote connection limits](../../Reference/Pantheon-CLI-Syntax.md#remote-connections-limit-enabled) may increase the speed at which nodes are able to join the network.
+    In private networks with a level of trust between peers, disabling the remote connection limits may increase the speed at which nodes can join the network.

 !!! important
     To prevent eclipse attacks, ensure the remote connections limit is enabled when connecting to